5 Best Yoga Poses To Do Before Going to Bed

 Forward bends (and, in particular, seated forward bends) are vital for a healthy back and spine.

-The spine is meant to extend backward at the top of the body, like a long arch reaching towards the sky.
+The spine is meant to extend backwards at the top of the body, like a long arch reaching towards the sky.
 This is a structural position that allows us to stand upright.
 With stability and strength.

 But, because most people sit much more than they move, we often develop tightness in our lower back area.